jsingh811/pyAudioProcessing/README.md

 ### Choices

 Feature options :
-You can choose between `mfcc`, `gfcc` or `gfcc,mfcc` features to extract from your audio files.
+You can choose between features `mfcc`, `gfcc`, `spectral`, `chroma` or a comma separated combination of those, example `gfcc,mfcc,spectral,chroma`, to extract from your audio files.
-To use your own audio files for feature extraction, refer to the format of directory `data_samples/testing`.
+To use your own audio files for feature extraction and pass in the directory containing .wav files as the `-d` argument.
+Please refer to the format of directory `data_samples/testing`.

 ### Examples